pinojs/pino-pretty/Readme.md

 <a id="integration"></a>
 ## Programmatic Integration

-We recommend against using `pino-pretty` in production, and highly recommend installing `pino-pretty` as a development dependency.
+We recommend against using `pino-pretty` in production and highly recommend installing `pino-pretty` as a development dependency.

 When installed, `pino-pretty` will be used by `pino` as the default